johnnysedh3lllo/johnnysedh3lllo/README.md

-- 👋 Hi, I’m @johnnysedh3lllo
+- 👋 Hi, I’m John but you already knew that.
 - 👀 I’m interested in creating and adding value.
 - 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on Creative Software Projects.